fpdf-easytable/simple_unit_test/README.md

 # Examples

-*Example 1.
+*Example 1*.
 This is a good example where we can put in practice the usage of dummies, spies and custom retutn.

+File: helper_class.php
 ```
-// file: helper_class.php
 <?php
 class Helper{
 	public $sleeping;